 3. Calorie Density

-A measure of the calorie content of food relative to its weight or volume.
+This is a measure of the calorie content of food relative to its weight or volume.
 It is also called energy density and is usually measured as calories per 100 grams.

 4. Nutrient Density